I'll Fly Away: Kanye West

 "I'll Fly Away" was included as an interlude in Kanye West's 2004 album, The College Dropout.
-The rendition was sung by John Legend.
+The rendition was sung by Tony Williams.

 Jars of Clay

 The Christian rock band Jars of Clay have recorded "I'll Fly Away" twice, first, for the 2004 various artists compilation album, WOW Worship: Red and again for their own 2005 album, Redemption Songs.
 The latter features guest vocals by Sarah Kelly.
 Redemption Songs reached No. 1 on Billboard's Top Christian Albums chart and No. 71 on the Billboard 200.
 Their recording of the song was popular enough on Christian radio to be placed at No. 1 on a list of the Top Songs of 2005 by at least one station.